sigp/lighthouse/book/src/redundancy.md

 period of hours may result in a failure in block production.

-However, in the case of (2), the `http://192.168.0.1:8545` execution client endpoint will be tried each time the first fails. execution client endpoints will be tried from first to last in the list, until a successful response is obtained.
+However, in the case of (2), the `http://192.168.0.1:8545` execution client endpoint will be tried each time the first fails.
+Execution client endpoints will be tried from first to last in the list, until a successful response is obtained.

 There is no need for special configuration on the execution client endpoint, all endpoints can (probably should)